-There are no issues in providing this site with a water supply.
 The site is traversed by a 125mm distribution water main for which protection measures will be required in the form of an easement width or diversion.
-There are no problems envisaged with the public sewerage network accommodating the domestic foul flows from this site.
 The site is traversed by a 150m foul public sewer for which protection measures will be required in the form of an easement widths or diversions.
-(FC40)